ncatlab/nlab-content/pages/6054.md

 Let $T$ be a [[geometric theory]] over a signature $\Sigma$ and $f:\mathcal{E}\to Set[T]$ a geometric morphism to its [[classifying topos]].
 Then by the general properties of a classifying topos, $f$ corresponds to a certain $T$-model $M$ in $\mathcal{E}$.

 Notice that every geometric morphism $f$ between [[Grothendieck toposes]] is of this form for some geometric theory $T$ and hence corresponds to some model $M$ !
-This models permits to attach a geometric theory to $f$ as well:
+This model permits to attach a geometric theory to $f$ as well:

 The **theory of M** $Th(M)$ consists of all geometric sequents $\sigma$ over $\Sigma$ such that $M\models \sigma$.